meekostuff/HyperFrameset/README.md

 ## Quick Start

-**Although this is not the preferred way of specifying the hyperframeset, it is still the default and is conceptually easiest to understand.**
 **TODO:** A better quick start would be copying a demo site.

-Create a HTML document (page.html) with some page specific content.
+Create some HTML pages with some page specific content (page.html).
 Any page specific scripts, styles or meta-data should go in `<head>`.
 The `<body>` may also contain fallback content, which is only displayed if HyperFrameset is NOT enabled.